-We’ve aimed for a balance between premium releases and free-to-play, so there’s a game on this list to suit any budget.
+We’ve aimed for a balance between premium releases and free-to-play games, so there’s a game on this list to suit any budget.
 That does mean you may have to prepare your wallet for a bit of spending, but there are plenty free-to-play classics for those would rather just find something new to play.
-We’ve also got links to a bunch of guides for the best games, and for our other list guides in case you’d like to go further down the rabbit hole.
+We’ve also got links to a bunch of guides for the best iOS games, and for our other list guides in case you’d like to go further down the rabbit hole.

-Here are the best iOS games:
+the best iOS games: